Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 `

 == Changelog ==

+= 2.6.5 =
+* Changed the way plugin assets are loaded
+* Added a note about the plugin to require wp_footer() in the theme.
+* Removed unused action call

 = 2.6.4 =
 * Plugin scripts are now loaded in the footer in order to prevent DOM loading issues.